 The diversity of existing businesses must be maintained and businesses that serve the local community (all residents of all incomes) need to be supported.
-It is also necessary to ensure developments and businesses offer where possible uses that serve the local community and do not significantly exclude or negatively impact the low-income community.
+It is also necessary to ensure developments and businesses offer where possible, locally-needed, locally-serving uses and not significantly exclude or negatively impact the low-income community.
 Over the next 10 years the target is to at least retain the existing estimated 2,800 businesses in the area.